kaipak/data-science-notebooks/README.md

-# data-science-notebooks
+# Machine Learning Experiments
-Collection of Jupyter Notebooks and Experiments from Various MooCs and Courses
+Notebooks and experiments from MOOCs, courses, and prototyping models.